 The Rights of Childbearing Women

 Maternity Center Association encourages individuals and organizations to copy and distribute this statement of rights in its entirety, as long as credit is given to MCA.
 This brochure outlines a set of basic rights that MCA has identified and promotes for all childbearing women.
 It applies widely accepted human rights to the specific situation of maternity care.
 Although most of these rights are granted to women in the United States by law, many women do not have knowledge of their rights.
-The Statement has also been produced as a printed brochure which you can order for free.

 Problems with Maternity Care in the United

 This statement was developed in response to serious and continuing problems with maternity care in the United States, including: